ryoppippi/cv/src/pages/index.md

 RC is machine learning model for time series data, and it runs faster and more accurately than traditional deep learning models.
 Worked in several projects:

-- Implemented the core algorithm, Qore, to the lightweight devices
-- Developed algorithms for speaker detection and motion detection
-- Developed some web services, including [Sloos](https://prtimes.jp/main/html/rd/p/000000017.000039630.html), a note taking service
-- Adopted "Microsoft for Startups"
-- Won a business contest

 `July 2022 - now`
 **Engineer, [Eightis Inc.](https://eightis.co.jp)**